cosmostake/contributions/persistence.md

 __________________________________________________________________________________________________________________________________________________________

-- We're validator PERSISTENCE (Testnet)
+- We launched the validator PERSISTENCE (Testnet) more than 1 month ago

 ![photo_2022-12-04_10-18-28](https://user-images.githubusercontent.com/86729290/208234432-fda384cd-434c-4f08-84ec-5a541b26a731.png)

 __________________________________________________________________________________________________________________________________________________________

-We provide support for validators, we wrote "Guide To Setup Up | Persistence Validator Node (Manually)"
+We provide support for validators, We wrote a blog post on medium "Guide To Setup Up | Persistence Validator Node (Manually)"

 Read here: https://link.medium.com/XSUJlFF0Gvb